Perpendicular and Parallel Phase Separation in Two Species Driven Diffusive Lattice Gases: ELD model : parallel and perpendicular phase separation

 with \beq g(\bm{e},E) = , \eeq where $\hat{\bm{E}}$ is a unit vector in direction of the electric field $\bm{E}$ and $\alpha$ is a parameter of the model, whose physical meaning will be discussed just below.
 The key point is that lateral hops ($\bm{e} = \pm\hat{\bm{x}}$, perpendicular to $\bm{E}$) are strongly enhanced when particles are blocked.
 Similarly, we set $W_{\text{ELD,BS}}(\bm{x},\bm{e},\sigma_{\bm{x}}) = \gamma W_{\text{ELD,BH}}(\bm{x},\bm{e},\sigma_{\bm{x}})$ so that blocked swaps also experience ELD.
 Detailed implementation of the ELD model is given in Sec~\ref{sec:app-eld-algo}.

 Finally, we discuss the parameter $\alpha$.
 Note that the case $\bm{e}=\sigma_{\bm{x}}\hat{\bm{y}}$ never appears for blocked hops: such transitions are always forbidden by the exclusion constraint.
 This means that the parameter $\alpha$ is only relevant for swap moves: it governs the likelihood of particles swapping along the field, which promotes forward motion.
 Specifically, $\alpha$ sets the ratio of the driving field promoting lateral mobility (lower $\alpha$) or forwards motion (higher $\alpha$) in high-density regions.
+The dynamical rules of the ELD model are summarised in Table \ref{tab:ELDDynamicalRules}, see also Fig.~\ref{fig:ELD}(b).